symfony/symfony-docs/cookbook/form/form_customization.rst

 The point is, the fragments dictate the HTML output of each part of a form.
 To customize the form output, you just need to identify and override the correct fragment.
-A set of these form fragment customizations is known as a from "theme".
+A set of these form fragment customizations is known as a form "theme".
 When rendering a form, you can choose which form theme(s) you want to apply.

 In Twig a theme is a single template file and the fragments are the blocks defined